kaymen99/aave-flashloan-arbitrage/README.md

 This a smart contract for performing arbitrage with AAVE flashloan between Uniswap &amp; Sushiswap

 ## Features:
-The smart contract FlashloanArbitrage alows a user to deposit WETH and make an arbitrage between the 2 exchanges and ensures that the operation is always profitable by checking that the price difference is always higher than the payed fees.
+Flashloans are one of the most exciting concept in the web3.0 & Defi industry, they allow users to borrow a large amounts of assets (ERC20) and use the them for any kind of application in condition that the borrowed money is returned in the same transaction.Many protocols provide the possibility of flashloan like aave, uniswap, dydx,...

 ## Built With: